hilmanski/koding/README.md

+# Now

+- Just use normal CodeSandbox iframe for faster and beautiful code environment
+- DONT WRITE YOUR OWN EDITOR

+  - learn how to use module package in vanilla javascript

+- REMOVE package json and node_modules

 # About

 Koding.
-Refrensi programming / koding berbahasa Indonesia
+Referensi programming / koding berbahasa Indonesia

+# Deploy

+maybe you need to install package before running Hugo command

 # Author